-Moore, born in 1755, served as a captain in the First North Carolina Regiment and later in the coastal militia during the Revolution.
-As a founder of the University of North Carolina at Chapel Hill, the nation’s first public university to enroll students, Moore was a leader in early public education in the United States.
-Most notably, he served as an Associate Justice on the U.S. Supreme Court under Chief Justice John Marshall.
+Alfred Moore, born in 1755, served as a captain in the First North Carolina Regiment and later in the coastal militia during the Revolution.
+A founder of the University of North Carolina at Chapel Hill, the nation’s first public university to enroll students, Moore was a leader in early education in the United States.
+Most notably, he served as an Associate Justice on the U.S. Supreme Court under Chief Justice John Marshall from 1800 to 1804.

-Hillsborough was a center of North Carolina government and commerce, and Moore the state attorney general, when Moorefields was constructed.
-To reach the Orange County seat in what was then considered the state’s western reaches, Moore traveled a week by wagon from Buchoi, his plantation south of Wilmington, North Carolina.
+Moorefields was built in 1785.
+Well before Raleigh was designated as the state capital, Hillsborough, a center of commerce, was the site of North Carolina’s courts and Moore the state attorney general.
+To reach the Orange County seat in what was then considered the state’s western reaches, Moore traveled a week by wagon from Buchoi, his plantation south of Wilmington along the Cape Fear River.
 According to legend the Moores fled to the modest Occoneechee Mountains from May until the third hard frost, usually in late October, to escape the heat, mosquitos, and disease of the coast.

 The house at Moorefields is located three miles from the courthouse in Hillsborough (five miles by modern road) and strategically situated upon one of the highest points in central Orange County, where in summer it catches the prevailing southwest breeze.
 Shade was provided by 50 white oaks planted around the house when it was built.
 The last of the grove fell during Hurricane Fran in September 1996.

-The Moorefields site came into European hands when Colonel John Gray received a 500-acre land grant from Lord Granville on March 25, 1752, half a year before Orange County was formed and two years before Hillsborough was founded.
+The Moorefields site came into European hands when Colonel John Gray, a militia officer, received a 500-acre land grant from Lord Granville on March 25, 1752, half a year before Orange County was formed and two years before Hillsborough was founded.

 On September 9 of that year Grayfields, as the plantation was called, was the site of the first session of a Court of Common Pleas and Quarters Sessions held in Orange County.
 Orange was the most populous county in the west and so large it stretched to the Virginia border and included the present Caswell, Person, Chatham, and Alamance counties as well as parts of Durham, Guilford, Lee, Randolph, Rockingham, and Wake.

-The Moores were a prominent coastal family that included several early governors of South Carolina and the founders in 1725 of Old Brunswick, the first permanent English settlement on the Cape Fear River, located 13 miles south of Wilmington.
+The Moores were a prominent coastal family that included several early governors of South Carolina.
+Their income derived from agriculture and the sale of enslaved Indian and Black people.
+In 1725 Moores founded Old Brunswick, the first permanent English settlement on the Cape Fear, located 13 miles south of Wilmington.
 Up the road from the state historic site stands Orton Plantation, built by “King” Roger Moore, whose brother was Alfred Moore’s grandfather.
 Orton is the last survivor of 66 manor houses built in the area during colonial times, including a plantation named “Moorefields” located north of present-day Wilmington.

 Alfred Moore, born on May 21, 1755, read for the law under his father.
-At age 20 he was appointed a captain in the First North Carolina Regiment under the command of James Moore, his father’s brother.
-The relatives fought the Tories at the Battle of Moore’s Creek in February 1776, a major early victory for Colonial troops.
+At age 20 he was appointed a captain in the First North Carolina Regiment under the command of James Moore, his father’s brother, a noted military leader.
+The Moores fought the Tories at the Battle of Moore’s Creek in February 1776, a major early victory for Colonial troops.
 Along that day was Col. Francis Nash, Alfred Moore’s brother-in-law.
-Nash, who was mortally wounded the following year at the Battle of Germantown, is the man for whom Nashville, capital of Tennessee, is named.
+Nash, mortally wounded the following year at the Battle of Germantown, is the man for whom Nashville, capital of Tennessee, is named.

 Moore resigned his Continental commission after his father and uncle both died of disease on January 15, 1777.
 He remained on the coast and continued to disrupt Tory operations as a guerilla colonel.
 British Major James Craig, later governor of Canada, offered Moore amnesty and restoration of his property upon condition he lay down his arms.
 Moore refused, and his homeplace was ransacked.